scVENUS/PeekabooAV/docs/source/install.rst

 This chapter explains how to install Peekaboo and its dependencies.
 In this chapter we assume that you want to use Peekaboo's extended capabilities to perform behavioural analysis of files and directores with Cuckoo.
-Further, we assume that you want to install AMaViSd and our patch for it to run analysis of email attachments.
+Further, we assume that you want to install AMaViSd to run analysis of email attachments.
 Also, we assume that you use a Debian based Linux distribution.